esteblock/esteblock/README.md

 ### Hi there 👋
-I am esteblock, Founder and CEO of [PaltaLabs 🥑](https://paltalabs.io).
-We creat Blockchain futures.
+I am esteblock, Founder and CEO of [PaltaLabs 🥑](https://paltalabs.io), where we create the future in the Blockchain.

 I am Founder, Blockchain Developer, MSc in Applied Economics & Electrical Engineer.
 Passionate about a decentralized world, DeFi, renewable energy & electricity markets.

 - 🤓 My experience: